 The Basler Fasnacht has undergone many changes over the centuries.
 Participants expose themselves without masks to the public on three Sundays after the Fasnacht.

-The EU never takes off its masks and is not a democracy or system based on the trias politica.
-If the EU does not keep up with the times but sticks to its dogmas, ambitions and (megalomaniacal) projects, there will be an implosion.
+The EU never takes off its masks and is not a (direct) democracy or system based on the trias politica.
+If the EU does not keep up with the times but sticks to its dogmas, ambitions and (megalomaniacal) projects.

 This EU is unifying the incompatible from above.
 This process will not have a happy end.